SCPDOS/DOS/Docs/OEMINIT.md

 				Kernel drivers shall halt boot by indicating that they failed to initialise.

+				The kernel driver chain must be in the following order:
+				CON->AUX->PRN->CLOCK$->Any block or additional character devices.

 O3) MCB init - OEM's must implement the MCB CHAIN starting from the